-- 1. 1.1 This policy provides a framework for the identification of and provision for children with special educational needs detailing how the needs of the most complex and challenging pupils within our school population will be met in order for them to make as much progress in the curriculum as possible.
+- 1.1 This policy provides a framework for the identification of and provision for children with special educational needs detailing how the needs of the most complex pupils within our school population will be met in order for them to make as much progress in the curriculum as possible.
 Although all the pupils at the Rise School will have additional and special educational needs, there will be a proportion who for the following reasons find it extremely difficult to make the progress they are capable of.
-The reasons include: - an exceptionally low starting point - exceptional difficulty in meeting the behavioural expectations of the school - exceptional difficulty in progressing in one or more curriculum area or one or more aspect of the curriculum - for example, literacy, application of numeracy or communication - exceptional barriers to social development which limits the benefit the pupil can gain from mainstream links and/or enrichments activities. - 2.
-1.2 It is written for the benefit of all members of the school community to ensure that the potential of every child is maximised, irrespective of ability, disability, race, gender and social origin and to enable equality of access to the curriculum in an environment where every student is valued and respected.
-The Rise School is a special free school and we
+The reasons include: - an exceptionally low starting point - exceptional difficulty in meeting the behavioural expectations of the school - exceptional difficulty in progressing in one or more curriculum area or one or more aspect of the curriculum - for example, literacy, application of numeracy or communication - exceptional barriers to social development which limits the benefit the pupil can gain from mainstream links and/or enrichments activities.

-Policy Owner Headteacher of The Rise School Review Date: March 2020 Policy No. AaAST 117 Version No. 1.0
+Policy Owner Head of School Review Date: March 2024 Policy No. 117c Version No. 2.0